AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Favorite Quote: "It is the responsibility of leadership to work intelligently with what is given, and not waste time fantasizing about a world of flawless people and perfect choices", Marcus Aurelius

 ---
--Name: Humaira Tasnim
+- Name: Humaira Tasnim
--School: Wayne State University
+- School: Wayne State University
--Favorite Quote: “Be the change that you wish to see in the world”, Mahatma Gandhi
+- Favorite Quote: "Be the change that you wish to see in the world", Mahatma Gandhi